 People listen to speeches in Parliament St

-A rally in London close to where the racist, Islamophobic DFLA were
+A rally in London close to where the racist, Islamophobic DFLA

-in solidarity with the communities the DFLA attacks.
+to stand in solidarity with the communities the DFLA attacks.

-The event was organised by Stand Up To Racism and Unite Against Fascism.
+The event was organised by Stand Up To Racism and Unite Against

-expected, were greatly diminished by the time some
+rather smaller than expected, were greatly diminished by the time some

 reached their rally point in Whitehall, with many having diverted into

 pubs along the way where they were also met by anti-fascists who went

 A handful of DFLA supporters walked though St James's Park and shouted

 National Funeral for the Unknown Cyclist